regieosano/mysalesgpt/README.md

 This is just a BASE STARTER CODES.

-More functionalities and stability to come.
+More functionalities like vector database and stability to come.